EURODEO/openradardata-requirements/Deliverable_Requirements.md

 “As a EU members I have to fulfill the HVD Implementation Act, and RODEO provides a common interface which is also good for the third-party users to obtain radar data products from the same interface.
 This user requirement is following the federated distribution of data.”

 *Requirements:*
-- Includes only radar data products (D03), no volume data, this is included in U04
+- This use case will include radar data products (D03) only, no national volume data, this is included in U04
-- Requires the definition which of the products, formats/model, metadata structure are applicable for RODEO API
+- Set of decided formats (data, metadata) that can be offered through this API.
+Requires the definition which of the products, formats/model, metadata structure are applicable for ORD API
-- Federated distribution, no archive, with 24 - hour cache
+- Federated distribution, no archive, possible 24 - hour cache.
-- If the requirement is that products are visualized on GeoWeb, requires map service?
-- Set of decided formats (data, metadata) that can be offered through this API
 - Requires metadata ingestion to be defined

 *Priority:*
 - Primary

 *Clarifications:*
-- the SLA for this service is nationally dependent, there needs to be combined SLA how the API supplies the data products
+- the SLA for this service is nationally dependent, there needs to be agreed combined SLA how the ORD API supplies D03 products

 *Acceptance criteria:*
 Demonstration that project partners (METNO, FMI, DMI and KNMI) can offer their products from their open interfaces, these can be downloaded accroding to SLA and fetched from the Data Catalogue and visualized on GeoWeb.

 *Consequences and decisions:*
-- Which formats we agree on to offer to be served with API - HDF5 and/or GeoTiff
+- GeoWb is used as demonstration tool, no map service is offered.
+- Metadata ingestion needs to be defined.
+- ODIM HDF5 and cloud-optimized GeoTiff are the supplied formats.
-- Manual how data can be applied to RODEO API
+- This use case requires a manual for the possible end users how datasets can be supplied via ORD API

 ### U07 - radar data observations from 3rd parties

 Related to E-SOH requirement 4.5.

 “I'm representative of e.g. hydrological services or a private company and I own radar data.
-I would like to include supply my radar data via RODEO developed APIs.”
+I would like to include supply my radar data via ORD developed APIs.”

 *Requirements:*
-- External provideor should be applicable to OPERA rules for data ingestion or defined in U06
-- Data compliency checks
-- agreements for licensing
+- Set requirements to agree on licensing

 *Priority:*
 - tertiary

 *Clarifications:*
+- External provider should be applicable to OPERA rules for data ingestion or in case of products defined in U06
+- ORD supply will take only external radar data or products via NMSs, then this user requirement is following similar to datasets D02 or in the case of products OD3
 - OPERA is making quality and complience checks before accepting the data or products to the data flow.
-Rodeo does not have resources to do this.
+ORD supply does not have resources to do this.

 *Acceptance criteria:*

 *Consequences and decisions:*
-Suggestion is not to accept this requirement U07.
+- Suggestion is not to leave this requirement out of the scope of ORD supply.

 ## Functional and non-functional requirements